theobori-cafe/theobori.cafe/posts/teeworlds-utilities.md

 </style>

 This idea came to me when I was looking for a Teeworlds skin renderer.
-&nbsp;

 The ones that existed didn't suit me, as they didn't really respect the in-game rendering.
 Either the feet were too far out or the colors were wrong.
-&nbsp;

 So I decided to make my own toolbox to manipulate Teeworlds assets, which we use on [teedata.net](https://teedata.net) and for the Teedata Discord bot.
-&nbsp;

 Indirectly, other people use it, for example, to render skins in a Discord channel that displays messages in real time (fokkonaut's Discord server) or in other projects like [TeeAssembler 2.0](https://teeassembler.developer.li/) that used some part of the Teeworlds utilities code.
-&nbsp;

 <p align="center">
   <img src="/fokkonaut_bridge.png" class="img-center">
 </p>
-&nbsp;

 ## Use case examples
 ### Teeworlds skin rendering